Get courses worth Rs. 12,000 for FREE! 🔥 Only for selected students.

 2. Collection Process

-Direct taxes are typically collected by the government directly from the taxpayers.
-Various mechanisms are in place to ensure compliance, such as tax return filings and audits.
-Taxpayers must calculate their taxable income, determine the applicable tax rate, and make the necessary payments to the government.
-In contrast, indirect taxes are collected by businesses and individuals during the sale or purchase of goods and services.
-The responsibility of collecting these taxes falls on the shoulders of the business entities, and they are required to remit the collected taxes to the government.
+Direct taxes are directly collected from taxpayers by the government.
+There are many mechanisms to ensure compliance that include tax return filings and audits.
+The taxpayers have to calculate their taxable income, find the applicable tax rate, and make payments to the government.
+On the other hand, the indirect tax is collected by businesses and individuals at the time of purchase of the goods or services.
+Business entities are responsible for collecting this tax, and they remit it to the government.

 3. Impact on Behavior